 Image: frame grab from Unless You're Living It

-See and hear part of my discussion about the making of my film Transit(ive).
-Video shot at the AXW Festival at Anthology Film Archives, October 2018.
+View video about the making of Transit(ive) from my remarks at the AXW Festival screening of Transit(ive) at Anthology Film Archives, October 2018.
 My remarks begin at 1:21 in the short clip.
-Technical difficulties resulted in the loss of my full remarks, but you'll hear the beginning of my description of the very powerful experience I had when working with audio I'd made of my father's dying breath.
+Technical difficulties resulted in the loss of my full remarks, but you'll hear part of the story!

-March 21, 2019.
-Clark University, Worcester, MA.
-7:30-9:00.
-RSVP on Facebook.
 An evening of experimental film from AgX, Boston's artist-run lab and film collective.
-Free.
 Talkback with attending filmmakers following the screening.
-Including films from: Kathryn Ramey, Susan DeLeo, Robert Todd, Wenhua Shi, Douglas Urbank, Brittany Gravely, Peaches Goodrich, Stefan Grabowski, Nicole Prutsch, Tim Wojcik, Kimberly Forero-Arnais and Sarah Bliss.
+Includes films from: Kathryn Ramey, Susan DeLeo, Robert Todd, Wenhua Shi, Douglas Urbank, Brittany Gravely, Peaches Goodrich, Stefan Grabowski, Nicole Prutsch, Tim Wojcik, Kimberly Forero-Arnais and Sarah Bliss.
 Hosted and programmed by Sarah Bliss.

 AgX Film Collective goes to Beijing!
 June 6 and 9 at Peking University, a special screening of films from the AgX Film Collective, hosted by Wenhua Shi.
 Honored to be screening along with work from Stefan Grabowski, Brittany Gravely, Douglas Urbank, Robert Todd, Mike Piso and K8.

 Transit(ive), an exploration of the physicality of bodies and objects across form and time, and an elegy to my dying father, screens at the Athens International Film Festival, Athens.
 OH.